Minnesota Farmer–Labor Party: History

 One of the primary obstacles of the party, besides constant vilification on the pages of local and state newspapers, was the difficulty of uniting the party's divergent base and maintaining political union between rural farmers and urban laborers who often had little in common other than the populist perception that they were an oppressed class of hardworking producers exploited by a small elite.

-A powerful pro-Communist element wanted fusion during World War II to ensure solidarity between the USSR and the USA, as partners against the Nazis.
+As Olson was the unifying figure in the party, both Benson and Petersen claimed to be his successor.
+In 1938, Petersen and Benson ran against each other in the primary.
+Benson led the radical wing, while Petersen led the more moderate leftist wing.
+Benson would win the primary, but lose the general election.
+Following Benson's defeat, Petersen's faction dominated the FLP.
+The party suffered further setbacks in 1940 and 1942, losing congressional seats.
+Petersen failed twice to recapture the Governor's office.

 According to political scientist George Mayer:

 The farmer approached problems as a proprietor or petty capitalist.
 Relief to him meant a mitigation of conditions that interfered with successful farming.
 It involved such things as tax reduction, easier access to credit, and a floor under farm prices.
 His individualist psychology did not create scruples against government aid, but he welcomed it only as long as it improved agricultural conditions.
 When official paternalism took the form of public works or the dole, he openly opposed it because assistance on such terms forced him to abandon his chosen profession, to submerge his individuality in the labor crew, and to suffer the humiliation of the bread line.
 Besides, a public works program required increased revenue, and since the state relied heavily on the property tax, the cost of the program seemed likely to fall primarily on him.

 At the opposite end of the seesaw sat the city worker, who sought relief from the hunger, exposure, and disease that followed the wake of unemployment.
 Dependent on an impersonal industrial machine, he had sloughed off the frontier tradition of individualism for the more serviceable doctrine of cooperation through trade unionism.
 Unlike the depressed farmer, the unemployed worker often had no property or economic stake to protect.
 He was largely immune to taxation and had nothing to lose by backing proposals to dilute property rights or redistribute the wealth.
 Driven by the primitive instinct to survive, the worker demanded financial relief measures from the state.

 The New Deal farm programs made the American Farm Bureau Federation the main organization for farmers.
 It was hostile to the FLP, leaving the FLP without power regarding farm economics.

-The Minnesota Democratic Party, led by Hubert Humphrey, was able to absorb the Farmer–Labor Party on April 15, 1944, creating the Minnesota Democratic–Farmer–Labor Party.
-Humphrey and his team expelled the Communist element from the new organization.
+The Minnesota Democratic Party, in a campaign led by Hubert Humphrey and Elmer Benson, was able to unite with the Farmer–Labor Party on April 15, 1944, creating the Minnesota Democratic–Farmer–Labor Party.